 That being said, you have some capital headed your way outside of what you already earn from your profession and other sources of income.
 Now, you have to start thinking about what to do with those funds.

 Your gut reaction is probably to spend it, as it’s likely not money you were counting on.
 Before you do so, however, you should give some careful consideration to other options on the table.
-What feels good and what’s best for you isn’t always the same thing.
+What feels good and what’s best for you aren’t always the same thing.
 This is especially true when your personal finances are involved.